 The gaucho’s hands lunged, grabbed Perce by the shirt collar and yanked him up to his face as though to bite his head off.
 He wasn’t watching Perce’s hands.

-Perce took the pliers from his belt.
+Perce took the wire cutters from his belt.

 Santa Fe Literary Review, 2012